mosra/magnum-website/content/blog/guest-posts/area-lights-with-ltcs.rst

 files for the fitted inverse LTC matrices.
 Many thanks to Eric Heitz, who was kind enough to let me use these for the Magnum example.

-I packed them as a resource into the binary (makes porting to web easier later).
-It was a matter of simply adding the ``resources.conf``, telling Corrade to compile it in your ``CMakeLists.txt``:
+I packed these dds files as a resource into the binary (makes porting to web easier later).
+It was a matter of simply adding the ``resources.conf``, telling Corrade to compile it in your ``CMakeLists.txt``...

 .. code:: cmake